jcardar/MagnetSpec_ParticleTracker/README.md

 # Magnetic Spectrometer Particle Tracker

+UNDER DEVELOPMENT.

 This project is a fully 3D, relativistic simulation of a magnetic spectrometer often used in Laser Wakefield Acceleration experiments.
 It simulates user-defined particle beams traversing through user defined magnetic dipole geometries, and landing on imaging screens as set up by the user.
 A genetic algorithm is implimented to manipulate input parameters of the magnetic spectrometer simulation and converge on an local optimal setup for a given figure of merit.

-UNDER DEVELOPMENT.

 Particle tracker (.cpp) and visualization (.ipynb) tools for magnetic spectrometer, as well as genetic algorithm (.py) to run and interpret magnetic spectrometer data.

+TO USE:

-To make input deck for particle stepper code, from the repository base directory navigate to './data/analysis/' and open the Jupyter Notebook "Magnetic Spectrometer Interface".
+SPECTROMETER SIMULATOR INPUT SETUP: To make input deck for particle stepper code, from the repository base directory navigate to './data/analysis/' and open the Jupyter Notebook "Magnetic Spectrometer Interface".
 If you desire to use the genetic algorithm, the parameters for that will be set up in this Jupyter Notebook, too.

-To do a single run of the magnetic spectrometer code run in terminal by changing directory to 'source_code' directory, executing the 'make' command, and then typing '.\run' in terminal.
-This can also currently be done in the first line of the developer Jupyter Notebook './data/analysis/analsis_mag_spec.ipynb'.
+RUNNING SPECROMETER SIMULATION FROM TERMINAL: To do a single run of the magnetic spectrometer code run in terminal by changing directory to 'source_code' directory, executing the 'make' command, and then typing '.\run' in terminal.

+RUNNING SPECTROMETER SIMULATION FROM JUPYTER NOTEBOOK: Running the spectrometer code can also be done in the first line of the under-development Jupyter Notebook './data/analysis/analsis_mag_spec.ipynb'.

-To use the genetic algorithm (under development), change directory to './source_code/', and run in terminal 'python geneticalgorithm_run.py'.
+USING GENETIC ALGORITHM: To use the genetic algorithm (under development), change directory to './source_code/', and run in terminal 'python geneticalgorithm_run.py'.
 Prompts will appear to guide the remaining setup of the genetic algorithm process.
 Data will be saved in './souce_code/save/', where the original input deck and the best input deck according to the figure of merit chosen will also be saved.

 File organization: